3stadt/AutoICBING/README.md

 - You regret the high number of boxes, because your mouse is now in use but you want to rant on some forum.
 - You press `Ctrl+Shift+F12` to cancel the openings.
 Current opening will finish, then your mouse will be free.

-If you select to keep Airlift content you may run out of money.
+If you select to keep the loot you may run out of money.
 Don't do that.
 You have been warned.

 # License